Jayvardhan-Reddy/Azure-Certification-DP-200/README.md

 - Enable quick lookup of data
 - Enable it to Autoscale when needed
-- selection of right partition key is important during development process
+- Selection of right partition key is important during development process
 - Partition key is the value used to organise your data into Logical divisions.
 	- eg: In a Retail scenario
 		- ProductID and UserID value as a partition key is a good choice.